kant/android-kubernetes-blockchain/README.md

 * [Hyperledger Fabric Node SDK](https://fabric-sdk-node.github.io/): Node SDK to interact with the Hyperledger Fabric network.
 * [Google Fit](https://developers.google.com/fit): Give your app the capability to get and update fitness information.
-* [iOS version](https://github.com/IBM/kubecoin): A native iOS version of the app ineracting with the Hyperledger Fabric network.
+* [iOS version](https://github.com/IBM/kubecoin): A native iOS version of the app interacting with the Hyperledger Fabric network.

 # Learn more